Loading

 Customizing File History Settings

-Exclude folders: Skip huge files or unnecessary items to save space
+Exclude folders: Large or unnecessary files can be excluded to save storage space and improve backup efficiency.

 Cookies Consent